6 Tips to Create the Best Product and Service Update Emails

 2 Make sure your update is worth sending

-3 Create relevant content
+3 Create relevant content and update emails

 - A guide to extract the most out of the new feature.